-- A student organization must have its constitution and by-laws approved by the Ursinus College Student Government (UCSG) and the Student Activities and Services Committee (SASC).
-Any subsequent amendments to the constitution or changes in the by-laws must be approved by UCSG and SASC.
+- A student organization must have its constitution and by-laws approved by the Student Government Association (SGA) and the Student Engagement staff.
+Any subsequent amendments to the constitution or changes in the by-laws must be approved by the same entities.
 The proceedings of all student organizations must be open at all times for faculty inspection.
 A student organization must have an adviser approved by the Student Engagement Office.
 The faculty may dissolve an organization of students, which it deems detrimental to the interests of the College.

 - Locations and times of all regular meetings and formal on-campus activities of student organizations must be approved by the Student Engagement staff.
-In order to avoid conflicts, all campus spaces should be reserved through the Event Management System managed by the CASE office.
-Please consult the Leadership Development and Student Activities Office when reserving all facilities.
-Groups or individuals not associated with Ursinus College must obtain permission from CASE to use college grounds, buildings, and/or other property.
+To avoid conflicts, all campus spaces must be reserved through the Event Management System managed by the Office of Protocol and Special Events.
+Please consult the Student Engagement Office when reserving all facilities.
+Groups or individuals not associated with Ursinus College must obtain permission from the Office of Protocol and Special Events to use college grounds, buildings, and/or other property.